Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Results

-To make some general conclusions, we find that \begin{enumerate} \item Signal-to-noise: We find a strong dependence of the metrics below S/N$=10$, however we find methods that meet requirements for the most ambitious experiments when S/N$ > 20$. \item Galaxy type: We find marginal evidence that model fitting methods have a relatively low dependence on galaxy type compared to KSB-like methods, but that this is only true if the model matches the underlying input model (note that GREAT10 used simple models).
+To make some general conclusions, we find that \begin{enumerate} \item Signal-to-noise: We find a strong dependence of the metrics below S/N$=10$ especially for additive biases, however we find methods that meet bias requirements for the most ambitious experiments when S/N$ > 20$. \item Galaxy type: We find marginal evidence that model fitting methods have a relatively low dependence on galaxy type compared to KSB-like methods, but that this is only true if the model matches the underlying input model (note that GREAT10 used simple models).
 We find evidence that if one trains on a particular model then biases are small for this subset of galaxies. \item PSF dependence: Despite the PSF being known exactly we find contributions to biases from PSF size, but less so from PSF ellipticity.
 The methods with the largest biases have a strong PSF size correlation. \item Galaxy Size: For large galaxies well sampled by the PSF, with scale radii $\gs 2$ times the mean PSF size we find that methods meet requirements on bias parameters for the most ambitious experiments.
 However if galaxies are unresolved with radii $\ls 1$ time the PSF size biases become significant. \item Training: We find that calibration on a high signal-to-noise sample can significantly improve a method's average biases.
 This is true whether training is a model calibration, or a more direct form of training on the ellipticity values of power spectra themselves. \item Averaging Methods: We find that averaging methods is clearly beneficial, but that the weight assigned to each method will need to be correctly determined.
-An individual entry (ARES) found that this was the case, and we find similar conclusions when averaging over all methods. \end{enumerate}
+An individual entry (ARES) found that this was the case, and we find similar conclusions when averaging over all methods. \end{enumerate} Note that statements on required accuracy are only on bias and not on the statistical accuracy, that a selection in objects with a particular property (e.g. high signal-to-noise) would achieve.
+Such selection is dependent on the observing conditions and survey design for a particular experiment, so we leave such an investigation for future work.